 Individual staff members and the agency as a whole consistently have been accredited and awarded commendations for performance in correctional management, health care, inmate classification, and meeting judicial standards.

-The sheriff and his deputies have both civil and concurrent criminal jurisdiction.
+The sheriff and her deputies have both civil and concurrent criminal jurisdiction.
 That jurisdiction is in Fairfax County, the City of Fairfax, and the towns of Vienna and Herndon.
 The Sheriff's Office—in conjunction with local police departments—assists with controlling traffic, issuing traffic summonses, and working with state and local law-enforcement agencies.
 Additionally, sheriff's deputies aid the county police, the U.S. Marshals Service, and the Federal Bureau of Investigation in a joint fugitive task force that provides apprehension and arrest of felons who face current warrants.